TheCrunching/redleg/README.md

 positional arguments:
   {register,transaction,accounts}
-    register            Prints the register 'RedLeg register -h' transaction         Make a transaction 'RedLeg transaction -h) accounts            Print the value of all accounts 'RedLeg accounts -h'
+    register            Prints the register
+    transaction         Make a transaction
+    accounts            Print the value of all accounts

 options:
   -h, --help            show this help message and exit